buddy-works/buddy-gulp-iconfont/README.md

 ```

-`gulp` and `gulp-iconfont` are the main part of our script, but we will use two other dependencies `gulp-consolidate` and `underscore` to create HTML and CSS files from prepared templates.
-Thereby we can use all classes in CSS or variables in SCSS or LESS.
+The main parts of our script are `gulp` and `gulp-iconfont`, but we will use two other dependencies, `gulp-consolidate` and `underscore`, to create HTML and CSS files from prepared templates.
+This way we'll be able to generate classes in the CSS, or variables in the SCSS.

-**gulpfile.js**
+# Generating gulpfile.js

-In the next step create `gulpfile.js` file with content shown below.
-We need only one gulp task, because it does everything we need.
+Now we have to generate a `gulpfile.js`.
+We need only one gulp task, because it will do everything we need:

 ```js
 var gulp = require('gulp'),